Sailor Venus: Actresses

-In the original Japanese version of the Sailor Moon anime series, Minako is voiced by Rica Fukami, with Nanae Sumitomo as a stand-in for portions of episode 163 of SuperS.
+In the original Japanese version of the Sailor Moon anime series, Minako is voiced by Rika Fukami, with Nanae Sumitomo as a stand-in for portions of episode 163 of SuperS.
 Shizuka Itō voiced her from Sailor Moon Crystal onwards.

-In the original English-language dub of Sailor Moon, her name was changed to "Mina" and she was voiced by Stephanie Morgenstern for the first two seasons and all three movies.
+In the original English-language dub of Sailor Moon, her name was changed to "Mina" (originally a nickname used in the Japanese version) and she was voiced by Stephanie Morgenstern for the first two seasons and all three movies.
 Emilie-Claire Barlow provided her voice in Cloverway's dub of episodes 90-166.
 In the Viz Media dub Minako is voiced by Cherami Leigh in Viz Media's dub of the entire Sailor Moon series (produced in association with Studiopolis).
 A Sailor Moon fan, Leigh read the female roles in California and was selected for Minako during her wedding in her homeland Texas.

-In the stage musicals, Minako has been played by thirteen actresses: Nana Suzuki, Sakae Yamashita (Yume Senshi - Ai - Eien Ni soundtrack only), Chizuru Soya, Kanatsu Nakaya, Akiko Miyazawa, Miyu Otani, Nao Inada, Yuki Nakamura, Ayumi Murata, Mizuki Watanabe, Momoko Shibuya, half-American idol Erica, Shiori Sakata., Rimo Hasegawa, Hina Higuchi, Kana Nakada, Sena, Yu Nakanishi and Saya Goto.
+In the stage musicals, Minako has been played by twenty one actresses: Nana Suzuki, Sakae Yamashita (Yume Senshi - Ai - Eien Ni soundtrack only and is not considered the 2nd actress to play her but the 2nd person to be cast since she was never in the musical performing as her), Chizuru Soya, Kanatsu Nakaya, Akiko Miyazawa, Miyu Otani, Nao Inada, Yuki Nakamura, Ayumi Murata, Mizuki Watanabe, Momoko Shibuya, half-American idol Erica, Shiori Sakata., Rimo Hasegawa, Hina Higuchi, Kana Nakada, Mayu Tamura, Sena, Yu Nakanishi, Saya Goto, Teresa Ikeda and Sakura Kawasaki.

 In Pretty Guardian Sailor Moon, Minako is portrayed by Ayaka Komatsu.